 FCS Changes for the 2023 Season

-Another FCS season is on the horizon, with it is a bevy of changes.
+Another FCS season is on the horizon and with it is a bevy of changes.
 As we have done with the 2020, 2021, and 2022 seasons, below is a list of all the changes for 2023 and beyond.
 There’s a summarized list at the end of the article if you prefer not to get knee-deep in the weeds.
 Let’s start with the conference changes in the FCS.

 The ASUN and WAC Team Up Again… in the UAC